Loving couple having fun renovating their house and painting the walls and smiling while taking a break

 Fixed-rate HELOC: fixed interest rate and use money as you need it

 Although it’s hard to find, there's a fixed-rate HELOC option that combines the most attractive features of home equity loans and traditional HELOCs.
-You get a fixed interest rate that's locked in when your loan is approved.
+You get a fixed interest rate that does not change when your loan is final.
 Then you get a draw period during which you can borrow, repay, and borrow more, up to your credit limit, as often as you like.
 When the draw period ends, you’ll repay the loan on a fixed payment schedule.

 Benefits of using home equity to renovate your home

 Good use of home equity loan funds: Home renovations are generally considered a wise use of home equity loan funds.
-Remodeling or renovating your home could increase its value.
-It can make sense to tie the debt to the home you’re improving.
+In other words, remodeling or renovating your home could increase its value.
+It could make sense to tie the debt to the home you’re improving.

 Save money: A home equity loan may save you money compared to other options.
 That’s because a home equity loan is a secured loan.
 With a secured loan, you’re borrowing against an asset, which lowers the risk for the lender.
 A home equity loan may cost less compared to other financing options.